 - When the user is imported the password is reset.
 The user will need to be notified of the new password and need to update all connected mobile devices to use the new password.

 - IMPORTANT: The procedure above only applies if the existing user objects are "In Cloud".
-If users have been previously synced with another Active Directory and therefore marked as "Synced with Active Directory" in Office 365 Admin Portal then you should consult with Nerdio onboarding engineer on how to proceed.
-These users will not be importable in NAP.
-You may need to leverage Nerdio’s Hybrid AD feature.
+If users have been previously synced with another Active Directory and therefore marked as "Synced with Active Directory" in Office 365 Admin Portal then you should consult this article to turn these users to "In Cloud" status again before importing.

 Once Nerdio AD and AAD users are matched the domain can be federated with Nerdio.
 Federating a domain enables ADFS for that domain, and makes Nerdio AD (DC01) authoritative for all authentication requests.
 When a user logs in to Office 365, if the domain portion of the username is one that’s federated, the authentication request will be forwarded to Nerdio ADFS services.